B.S./B.A. in Anthropology and Sociology – Sociology/Social Welfare

 The Sociology/Social Welfare concentration will help you make a career out of your passion for supporting others.
 After completing your degree, you’ll be qualified for a variety of careers that make a difference in society, including positions in law enforcement, non-profit work and human services.
 You’ll also be prepared for graduate programs in social work.

-According to the Bureau of Labor Statistics, sociologists earned a median annual salary of $83,420 in 2019, and the field is expected to grow at a steady pace of four percent through 2029.1 By earning your degree with the social welfare concentration with EOU, you’ll develop the skills it takes to make a difference in the field.
+According to the Bureau of Labor Statistics, sociologists earned a median annual salary of $101,690 in 2024, and the field is expected to grow at a steady pace of seven percent through 2033.1 By earning your degree with the social welfare concentration with EOU, you’ll develop the skills it takes to make a difference in the field.

 Sociologist